Labelled seeds and the mutation group: Examples

-As each quiver is the opposite of the other, the two vertices are identified in $W\backslash\Delta$, and we have
+As each quiver is the opposite of the other, the two vertices are identified in $\cW\lquot\Delta$, and we have

-Recall from \cref{a2eg} that in this case the graph $\Delta$ is a decagon;
+Recall from \Cref{a2eg} that in this case the graph $\Delta$ is a decagon;

-Thus we see that the group $W^+$ is the cyclic group $C_5$ generated by the rotation taking each vertex to the next but one clockwise, and $W$ is the entire automorphism group, which is in this case isomorphic to the dihedral group $D_5$ of symmetries of the pentagon; c.f.\ \cite[Table~1]{assemcluster}. \end{eg} \begin{eg} We now consider the example of the quiver of type $\mathsf{A}_3$; while there are several choices of orientation, all of them are mutation equivalent because the underlying graph is a tree.
+Thus we see that the group $\dcW$ is the cyclic group $C_5$ generated by the rotation taking each vertex to the next but one clockwise, and $\cW$ is the entire automorphism group, which is in this case isomorphic to the dihedral group $D_5$ of symmetries of the pentagon; cf.\ \cite{assemcluster}*{Table~1}. \end{eg} \begin{eg} We now consider the example of a quiver of type $\typA3$; while there are several choices of orientation, all of them are mutation equivalent because the underlying graph is a tree.
 There are $84$ labelled seeds in a cluster algebra of this type, so $\Delta$ is an $84$ vertex labelled graph.
 We find that

-where the highest and lowest vertices are the two $3$--cycles in the mutation class, and
+where the highest and lowest vertices are the two $3$-cycles in the mutation class, and

-We can see directly in this example (and the previous one) that $W\backslash\Delta$ has no non-trivial automorphisms as a labelled graph.
-Hence the group $\Aut_{M_n}(W\backslash\mathcal{S})$, consisting of automorphisms of $W\backslash\Delta$ commuting with the permutation action on vertices, is also trivial.
-This is consistent with out earlier observations; it follows from \cref{autXmodWnormal} that $W=N_A(W)$ and in fact we have $W=A$ by \cref{autdeterminesquiv}. \end{eg} \begin{eg} We now consider an example of infinite type, namely a non-cyclic orientation of $\widetilde{\mathsf{A}}_2$.
+We can see directly in this example (and the previous one) that $\cW\lquot\Delta$ has no non-trivial automorphisms as a labelled graph.
+Hence the group $\Aut_{M_n}(\cW\lquot\cS)$, consisting of automorphisms of $\cW\lquot\Delta$ commuting with the permutation action on vertices, is also trivial.
+This is consistent with our earlier observations; it follows from \Cref{autXmodWnormal} that $\cW$ is normal in $\Aut_{M_n}(\cS)$, and in fact we have $\cW=\Aut_{M_n}(\cS)$ by \Cref{autdeterminesquiv}. \end{eg} \begin{eg} We now consider an example of infinite type, namely a non-cyclic orientation of $\afftypA{2}$.

 This quiver defines a cluster-infinite cluster algebra, so the graph $\Delta$ is infinite.
-However, it has finite mutation class, so the quotients $W^+\backslash\Delta$ and $W\backslash\Delta$ are both finite.
+However, it has finite mutation type, so the quotients $\dcW\lquot\Delta$ and $\cW\lquot\Delta$ are both finite.
 We have

 where the uppermost vertex is $Q$, and